BlueBoi904/Cliff-Bot-NodeJS/README.md

 # Commands

-Here's a list of commands users can use with CliffBot.
+Here's a list of commands users can use with CliffBot:

 `!help` provides a list of commands available to the user.